-2. Consider and propose practices of the Company, Board of Directors, executives, personnel and other relevant parties which are consistent with the corporate governance policy, business ethics and other policies relating to the corporate governance to the Board of Directors;
+Develop and review sustainable development strategies, plans, and goals to cover environmental, social, and good governance dimensions, to ensure balance and efficiency, and to maximize benefits to the Company and its stakeholders, while adhering to best practices according to national and international sustainability standards.
+Consider and propose practices of the Company, Board of Directors, executives, personnel and other relevant parties which are consistent with the corporate governance policy, business ethics and other policies relating to the corporate governance to the Board of Directors;

-3. Monitor and supervise as well as create understanding to the Board of Directors and management for the sake of performance pursuant to the governance policy, business ethics and governance practices;
+4. Monitor and supervise as well as create understanding to the Board of Directors and management for the sake of performance pursuant to the governance policy, business ethics and governance practices;

-4. Review the corporate governance policy and practices at least once a year by comparison with international standard or other appropriate standards;
+5. Review the corporate governance policy and practices at least once a year by comparison with international standard or other appropriate standards;

-5. Appoint a Secretary to the Corporate Governance Committee, sub-committees or working groups with suitable duties and responsibilities;
+6. Appoint a Secretary to the Corporate Governance and Sustainable Development Committee, subcommittees or working groups with suitable duties and responsibilities;

-6. Perform other duties as assigned by the Board of Directors.
+7. Perform other duties as assigned by the Board of Directors.